hatoving/GMSVitaPortInstructions/README.md

 ##### Note, you can find the port's game ID by looking at the INFO.txt file.

-Now, grab the patched the file and put it in the game direcory through FTP or USB.
+Now, grab the patched file and put it in the game direcory through FTP or USB.

 ## Step Four: There is no Step Four.
 Congrats!
 Now, you can launch the game and play it!
 Have fun!